SPANDigital/presidium/content/_reference/04-frontmatter/01-frontmatter.md

 title: Overview
 ---

-Front Matter serves two purposes, it denotes that the file should be included as an article in the build process, and, it alows you to set properties on your article.
+Front Matter serves two purposes:
+* Indicates that the file should be included as an article in the build process
+* Allows you to set properties for your article

 For example:

 {% raw %}
 ```md